Esports in education: preparing students for their digital futures

 Putting parents in the picture – half of UK parents who think that esports doesn’t play a positive role in education believe that the content is not relevant or appropriate for education purposes, that it is a distraction from learning methods, and that it will not provide children with real-world experiences.
 This suggests that more knowledge sharing with parents could be all it takes to see an uptick in support for esports in education.

-Expensive equipment stalls esports adoption in schools – equipment poses one of many barriers for school adoption, with 41% of education stakeholders believing that schools/colleges do not have the facilities for esports equipment.
+Expensive equipment stalls esports adoption in schools – equipment poses one of many barriers to school adoption, with 41% of education stakeholders believing that schools/colleges do not have the facilities for esports equipment.
 Meanwhile, over half (55%) think esports equipment is too expensive and creates a barrier to implementation.
-Getting the right kit into schools is an important part of the esports in education equation and the ultimate barrier to adoption.
+Getting the right kit into schools is an important part of the esports-in-education equation and the ultimate barrier to adoption.

 Coming together for brighter student futures – There is plenty of work to be done to secure the digitally-driven education students need to prepare them for future careers.
 While the Dell Technologies report demonstrates an exciting level of awareness and curiosity among educators and parents, misperceptions around what esports really is and its educational value still need to be addressed.
 Parents and teachers must be fully aware of the value esports can have in education if it is to get the support and investment it needs.